SAP/spartacus-docs/_pages/telco/tua-pre-release-information.md

 ### Serviceability Check of Simple Product Offerings (SPOs)

 In order to determine if a service is available to a residential or commercial address, a serviceability check is needed.
 Serviceability check can be run for a specific product offering a customer is interested in, or it can be run at a catalog level to see all of the available service offerings based on a given address.
 Checks and validations are performed to ensure that a customer makes a valid purchase that can be installed and provisioned by the provider.
-For more information, see [Serviceability (installation address) check](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/latest/en-US/f17d331d62164ae686f2d4fdb437e9c4.html) in the TUA Help portal.
+For more information, see [Serviceability Check](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/latest/en-US/f17d331d62164ae686f2d4fdb437e9c4.html) on the SAP Help portal.

 To set up Spartacus 3.0.0-next.2 and build the TUA Spartacus Storefront using 3.0.0-next.2 libraries, refer the following sections.